jhartST/nodejs-dotest/README.md

 [![Code Quality](https://www.bithound.io/github/fvdm/nodejs-dotest/badges/master/code.svg)](https://www.bithound.io/github/fvdm/nodejs-dotest/master/files)
 [![Greenkeeper badge](https://badges.greenkeeper.io/fvdm/nodejs-dotest.svg)](https://greenkeeper.io/)

-* It first lists all new commits sinces the last release (tag) without their relative date and author
+* It first lists all new commits sinces the last release (tag) with their relative date
 * Then runs ESLint with your package's `.eslintrc` config
 * Finally it runs your `test.js` with `istanbul` for coverage
-* When it detects Travis CI it will also submit the coverage report to Coveralls.io
+* When it detects Travis CI it will also submit the coverage report to [Coveralls.io](https://coveralls.io)

 [![Console example](https://frankl.in/wp-content/uploads/2016/05/nodejs_dotest_example-340x400.png)](https://frankl.in/micro/nodejs-dotest-console-output)